 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of Avaya play a part in the selection.
 Not all applicants to the program will be selected as recipients.
 All applicants agree to accept the decision as final.

 Scholarship America processes scholarship payments on behalf of Avaya.
 Payment is made in August.

 Scholarship awards of up to $6,500 each for one academic year of full-time study will be granted to children of represented employees.
 The number of recipients is dependent on the number of eligible students who apply.

 The award may be renewed each year for not more than three years or until a degree is earned, whichever comes first.
 Renewal of awards requires a 2.75 cumulative grade point average, continued parental employment (Avaya), and adherence to the student code of conduct.
-Award amounts will be determined on the basis of school costs reduced by other scholarships.
-All recipients must supply and update, whenever a change occurs, information about all scholarships they receive to Scholarship America.

 As part of your application, you must upload the following:

 NOTE: NOTE: If you are providing SAT or ACT test scores, and those scores are not listed on your high school transcript, you will need to upload an official copy of those test scores separately.
 If you are uploading a college transcript, those scores are not required.

 Your application is not complete unless all required materials are submitted electronically.